natali99n/my-projects/weatherApp/README.md

 ```
 ## Usage

-1. Start the development server:
+1. Start the development server in the project directory:
 ```
 python manage.py runserver
 ```